Our farming philosophy

 Sustained family farming is our priority for great produce, and that includes health of the soil AND our family, as well as habitat development and maintenance for native wildlife.
-Most soil tests recommendations are for attaining and maintaining 2% organic matter.
+Most soil test recommendations are for attaining and maintaining 2% organic matter.
 We have achieved between 6-10% organic matter in all our fields.
 Why is this important?
 For every 1% organic matter the soil yields about 20 pounds of nitrogen available for plants during the growing season.
 At 6-10% level, that is between 120-200 pounds of nitrogen/acre – which cuts our fertilizer use considerably!!!
 This is a $$ savings and, more importantly, better for the environment.

-Wildlife benefits from our practice of leaving heavy plant residues on the field and knocking the corn down in the Fall, but not plowing it under until the spring.
+Wildlife benefits from our practice of leaving heavy plant residues on the field and knocking the corn down in the fall, but not plowing it under until the spring.
 We see the turkeys and migrating birds feeding in the fields all the time.
-When hedgerows are cut back to the walls, it is not only aesthetically pleasing, but provides wood to heat our house and gives out vegetable crops more room and sunlight to grow.
+When hedgerows are cut back to the walls, it is not only aesthetically pleasing, but provides wood to heat our house and gives our vegetable crops more room and sunlight to grow.
 A visit to the farm will reveal many food-bearing trees and shrubs spared to feed and shelter wildlife.

 Part of great soils and bountiful wildlife is selecting the right pesticides.
 Many people ask if we are an organic farm and many people confuse the term organic with chemical free.
 They are NOT the same.
-Organic does not mean chemical free – you can use all the chemicals you want, as long as they are approved and on the OMRI list.
+Organic does not mean chemical free – you can use all the chemicals you want, as long as they are approved and on the OMRI list and be “Organic”.
 Check out the OMRI list for more about approved chemicals for organic farms.
 Unfortunately, the chemical list is one you have to order for $30!
 Having said that, there are times when a synthetic chemical is actually safer than the “organic chemical”.
 Glenn determines this from studying the LD_50, health effects, photo degradation rate, and aquatic impacts.
 The health of our family is the number one determining factor in farm decisions.
 MOST of the greens and beans on this farm are grown without the use of any chemicals, some crops benefit from chemicals on the OMRI list, and others, such as the apples and peaches, require synthetic pesticides.
 Organophosphates are avoided!

 We have also made MANY Bluebird and Wood Duck boxes and placed them all over the farm.
 Last year we fledged over 30 Bluebirds, plus even more Tree Swallows and a few Titmice from our nesting boxes.